CalderaWP/caldera-state/README.md

 ## Why Is This?
 * https://github.com/CalderaWP/Caldera-Forms/issues/2564
 * Once source of single source of state
     - We need to state management in CF core, pro, and add-ons.
 * Isolated testing.
-- This package has 28 tests at initial commit.
-CF core does not have Jest setup yet.
+    - This package had 28 tests at initial commit.
+    - Test basic functionality with mocks here.
+    - Test that it actually works with CF REST API in CF.

 ## Usage